tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Segments.md

 24. At the top of the ‘Events’ canvas, update the time value to ‘In last 24 Hour(s)’

-26. Ensure ‘Streaming’ is enabled in the right pane

-27. Enter the segment name “Email Channel Online Reservation Abandoners”.
+25. Enter the segment name “Email Channel Online Reservation Abandoners”.

-28. Enter the same value as the description
+26. Enter the same value as the description

 29. Save the Segment